Taps, hovers, screen transitions — your Adobe XD prototype keeps running in Figma!

 CHANGE_TOhas nowhere to point and is skipped - Large components (500+ nodes) may have variant generation limited due to memory constraints

-- The full option behavior is documented in Guide: Export option reference
+The detailed behavior and workarounds for these cases are covered in Blog: Auto-Converting XD Prototypes to Figma.
+The full option behavior is documented in Guide: Export option reference.

 Even if the behavior isn’t perfectly identical, our goal is: “open Figma’s prototype mode right after conversion, and what you built in XD just plays.”
 We keep refining the plugin with that in mind, and we’ll keep working to make it one you can genuinely rely on.